Kipung/WeHateOwls/README.md

-# WeHateOwls: Subliminal Learning in LLM Distillation
+# Replicating Subliminal Learning in LLMs via Distillation and LoRA Fine-Tuning

 **Investigating whether hidden behavioral traits can be transmitted from teacher to student LLMs through distillation on "innocuous" data.**